Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

     - Line 3.
 Begins with a '+' symbol, this is the header for the read quality.
 Usually the same as the first line header.

     - Line 4.
 Next are ascii symbols representing the quality score (see table below) for each base in your sequence.
-TThis denotes how confident we are in the base call for each respective nucleotide.
+This denotes how confident we are in the base call for each respective nucleotide.
 This line is the same length as the sequencing line since we have a quality score for each and every base of the sequence.

 ![rawilluminadatafastqfiles](https://user-images.githubusercontent.com/18738632/42129269-49b8dace-7c8e-11e8-86e7-069df9028447.png)